fernando-mc/fernandomc.com/content/reading-list.md

 - The Jasmine Throne - Tasha Suri
 - The City of Blades - Robert Jackson Bennett
 - The Unbroken - C. L. Clark
+- Of Silver and Shadow - Jennifer Gruenke
+- Book of Night - Holly Black

+**Read in 2024**

+1. When Women Were Dragons - Kelly Barnhill

 **Read in 2023**